gmcnickle/zany_passwords/README.md

 #### Summary

-While the adjusted entropy of our zany passphrases may suggest they could be cracked in around 100 days under worst-case conditions, this estimate assumes a perfect storm: an attacker using a fast brute-force engine, operating offline, against a poorly protected system (e.g., one that uses outdated, unsalted hashes like MD5).

-In the real world, most secure systems:

-- Use slow, modern password hashing algorithms (like bcrypt or argon2)

-- Include salts to prevent precomputed attacks

-- Enforce rate limits that make online guessing impractical

-When used responsibly — such as stored in password managers, or hashed securely by modern systems — these passphrases become extraordinarily difficult to crack, even by well-funded adversaries.
-What makes them powerful is not just their structure, but their usability: they're long, unique, and memorable without being burdensome.

-This tool doesn't just generate passwords with good entropy — it encourages strong password habits.

 ## Estimating Time to Crack a Passphrase

 Once we’ve estimated the **adjusted entropy** of a passphrase, we can use it to calculate the estimated time required to crack it under different attack scenarios.